 To get JSON with Curl, you need to make a GET request and provide the Accept: application/json request header.
 The application/json request header is passed to the server with the curl -H command-line option and tells the server that the client is expecting JSON data.
 If you do not provide this request header, the server may respond with a different MIME type than JSON.
 The server specifies the returned data type with the Content-Type response header.
+In this Curl GET JSON example, we send an HTTP GET request to download the JSON from the ReqBin echo URL.
+Click the Run button to execute the Curl GET JSON example online and see the results.

 GET request method is the default HTTP method when requesting a resource from the server.
 Curl always sends a GET request, unless you explicitly tell Curl to use a different HTTP method with the -X command-line option or you do send data with the --data or --form command-line options.
 You can also use the --head command-line option to tell Curl to use the HTTP HEAD method instead of the HTTP GET.